izxxr/pspl/README.md

 ```

 ## Loops
-Currently, available loops are FOR and WHILE loops.
+There are different types of loops:

+- FOR loop
+- DO-WHILE loop
+- REPEAT-UNTIL loop

 ### FOR loop
 A for loop is used to iterate through a specific range.
 The basic syntax is